Mainak1792/Backround_Subtraction/Report/Report.md

 ## Aim
-To Use the idea of motion segmentation, from the papers below.
-To segment out the foreground, you may use the Sequential Labelling algorithm.
-Or K-Means, for that matter.
-Please generate two videos (in terms of the frames, and the video file as well) -
+i) To Use the idea of motion segmentation, to segment out the foreground, using Sequential Labelling algorithm Or K-Means, for that matter. ii) Generate two videos (in terms of the frames, and the video file as well) -
 - the background, and
 - one with the foreground objects
+-

 ### Original Frame :
  <img width="252" alt="lr0 1" src="https://user-images.githubusercontent.com/76518189/152031934-80527d51-7509-434f-b362-9ca41ea4f0ad.jpg">